AlexandrePalo/enhanced-GWToolbox/README.md

 - (2) : To use a plugin, add the given <i>.dll</i> file in the <i>computer-name/plugins</i> folder in your main <i>GWToolboxpp</i> folder.
 Then, in GuildWars, open Toolbox settings and go to the <i>plugins</i> section to load the one you want.
 Usually a chat message shows that the plugin was successfully loaded.

 For last TB versions, the main TB folder is located in your Windows user <i>Documents</i> folder.

+## Known issues in last versions
+- Unloading the OpenChestFromDistance plugin from GWToolbox settings sometimes leads to a crash.

 ## Remarks
 - When possible, each extra feature is added with a plugin.
 They are easier to maintain and can be loaded / unloaded when you really need them.